viveksolanki216/MLOps_EndtoEnd_NYC_Taxi/02-experiment-tracking/README.md

-# MLFlow
-Open-source platform for managing ML life-cycle including experimentation, reproducibility, model registry and deployment

-## Topics Covered In this Section
+# Topics Covered In this Section
+- Introduction to MLFlow
 - Experiment Tracking Using MLFlow
-- Model Management/Registry Using MLFlow

-We will learn about:
-- How to track experiments using MLFlow
    - How to start a mlflow tracking server providing metadata store and artifacts store
    - How to log parameters, metrics, artifacts and models for a single run and multiple runs for hyperparameter tuning
    - How to use autologging
+- Model Management/Registry Using MLFlow

+## MLFlow
+Open-source platform for managing ML life-cycle including experimentation, reproducibility, model registry and deployment

-# Key-Use Cases
+### Key-Use Cases
 - Model Experimentation Tracking
   -	Reproducibility: Stores parameters, hyper-parameters, model performance metrics
   -	Lineage: Paths for input data, output model packages